 In response to a growing proliferation of care setting-specific influenza and pneumonia vaccination measures, often with slightly different specifications, CMS requested in 2008 that NQF recommend a standardized set of specifications for both types of immunizations.
 The pneumococcal vaccination specifications developed under that project were based on the then CDC Advisory Committee on Immunization Practices' (CDC/ACIP) recommended administration of PPSV23 (Pneumovax) in adults aged ≥65 years and for certain immunocompromised populations.
 Informed by new evidence, CDC/ACIP updated the pneumococcal vaccination guidelines, which now recommend that PCV13 (Prevnar 13) should be added to the vaccination schedule.

 Three new guidelines were released for the following cohorts:

-- 1) immunocompromised individuals 6 to 18 years;11 - 2) immunocompromised individuals 19 to 64 years; 12 and - 3) adults aged ≥65 years.
-13
+- 1) Immunocompromised individuals 6 to 18 years12 - 2) Immunocompromised individuals 19 to 64 years 13 - 3) Adults age ≥65 years ^{14,15,1,}